 - Poker odds (intermediate to advanced).

-In general you first need to learn and understand the concepts (there are tutorials for this purpose).
+In general, you first need to learn and understand the concepts (there are tutorials for this purpose).
 But you also need a lot of practice.
 It is not enough to be able to assess which hand is best, you need to be able to do it quickly so you can spend time thinking about the more challenging parts of the game.
 The same is true for all exercises on Poker Trainer.
-Until you have reached Pro level (highest level is Legend) in all exercises you aren’t particularly good.
+Until you have reached Pro level (highest level is Legend) in all exercises you are not particularly good.
 It is called Pro just to be nice :-).

 If you are serious about learning poker, you will also need to spend quite a bit of time analyzing.
 These are the main approaches I recommend for poker analysis:

 - Mark interesting hands when you play and review later.

 - Discuss and analyze hands with other players, for example with friends or in a poker forum, such as TwoPlusTwo.

 - Use a poker tracking tool, such as PokerTracker 4.